ArthurBernard/Arthur-CV-LaTeX/README.md

 ### French version

-With repect to french conventions (with picture, address and age).
+With respect to french conventions (with picture, address and age).

 ![French_CV](https://github.com/ArthurBernard/Arthur-CV-LaTeX/blob/master/pictures/Arthur_Bernard_CV_Fr.jpg)

 ## Customized colors

-You can custom themes color of the CV, see below some examples:
+The default theme color of CV is different kind of blue, but you can freely custom themes color, see below some non-exhaustive examples:

 ![Colored_Examples](https://github.com/ArthurBernard/Arthur-CV-LaTeX/blob/master/pictures/Colored_examples.jpg)